 Haircuts are subject to adjustment as set out in section 92 of the BCR (see paragraph E3 of Annex IIIb-E for quick reference).

-(iv) Fourthly, multiply the CEA after CRM by the risk-weight of the counterparty and report the RWA so calculated in the column of "Risk-weighted Amount".
+(v) Finally, multiply E by the risk-weight of the counterparty and report the RWA so calculated in the column of "Risk-weighted Amount".